Sebastion-Vigil/parte-de-horas/README.md

 ## TODO
  - Calculate hrs worked in DaySum
    * _See Brainstorm notes regarding this below_
+ - Make button that calcs & displays biweekly total when clicked
+   * Not certain but likely to go in Timesheet
  - Sanitize input
    * ~~Make a single f() that handles all possible edge cases~~
    * _keep peepin' game for ze bugz yo_